David Clarence Gibboney

-David Clarence Gibboney (1868–1920) was the secretary of the Law and Order Society in Philadelphia in the United States since 1890.
-He was described by Rudolph Blankenburg as one of the leading men in the city and responsible for the arrest of thousands of brothel-keepers, "white slavers", and people breaking gambling and liquor laws.
+David Clarence Gibboney (December 12, 1868 – December 28, 1920) was an American lawyer and politician.
+He the secretary of the Law and Order Society in Philadelphia in the United States since 1890.
+Gibboney was described by Philadelphia mayor Rudolph Blankenburg as one of the leading men in the city and responsible for the arrest of thousands of brothel-keepers, "white slavers", and people breaking gambling and liquor laws.